 3 Top Ranked Mutual Funds

-GMO Quality III (GQETX) has an expense ratio of 0.48% and management fee of 0.48%.
-GQETX is part of the Large Cap Blend section, and these mutual funds most often invest in firms with a market capitalization of $10 billion or more.
-By investing in bigger companies, these funds offer more stability, and are often well-suited for investors with a "buy and hold" mindset.
-With yearly returns of 12.04% over the last five years, this fund is well-diversified with a long reputation of salutary performance.
+Diamond Hill Large Cap Fund Y (DHLYX) has an expense ratio of 0.55% and management fee of 0.5%.
+DHLYX is classified as a Large Cap Blend fund.
+More often than not, Large Cap Blend mutual funds invest in companies with a market cap of over $10 billion.
+Buying stakes in bigger companies offer these funds more stability, and are well-suited for investors with a "buy and hold" mindset.
+With annual returns of 11.05% over the last five years, this is a well-diversified fund with a long track record of success.

 To read this article on Zacks.com click here.